Once Upon a Time... in Hollywood

 Los Angeles, 1969.
 TV star Rick Dalton, a struggling actor specializing in westerns, and stuntman Cliff Booth, his best friend, try to survive in a constantly changing movie industry.
 Dalton is the neighbor of the young and promising actress and model Sharon Tate, who has just married the prestigious Polish director Roman Polanski…

+Against Kill Bill: Vol. 2, the margin is razor-thin: 50%.
+The most contested matchup in Once Upon a Time... in Hollywood's record.
 Against Reservoir Dogs, Once Upon a Time... in Hollywood wins only 25%.
 Some matchups simply don't go your way.
-Kill Bill: Vol. 2 causes similar problems at 33%.

-Quentin Tarantino's 8 films span a wide range: Reservoir Dogs at 63% to Kill Bill: Vol. 1 at 29%.
-Once Upon a Time... in Hollywood sits at #5.
+Quentin Tarantino's 8 films span a wide range: Inglourious Basterds at 61% to Kill Bill: Vol. 1 at 35%.
+Once Upon a Time... in Hollywood sits at #4.

 Where should it rank?
 Cast your vote.